spotahome/service-level-operator/Readme.md

           address: http://myprometheus:9090
           totalQuery: sum(increase(http_request_total{host="awesome_service_io"}[2m]))
           errorQuery: sum(increase(http_request_total{host="awesome_service_io", code=~"5.."}[2m]))
+      output:
-      output: prometheus:
+        prometheus:
+          labels:
+            team: a-team
+            iteration: "3"
 ```

-The operator will query and create new metrics based on the SLOs caulculations at regular intervals.
+The operator will query and create new metrics based on the SLOs caulculations at regular intervals (see `--resync-seconds` flag).

 The approach that has been taken to generate the SLO metrics is based on [how Google uses and manages SLIs, SLOs and error budgets][sre-book-slo]

-In the manifest the SLI is:
+In the manifest the SLI is made of 2 prometheus metrics:

 - The total of requests: `sum(increase(http_request_total{host="awesome_service_io"}[2m]))`
 - The total number of failed requests: `sum(increase(http_request_total{host="awesome_service_io", code=~"5.."}[2m]))`